technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

 6. Run below setup script to deploy all the required resources.For the prompt Enter the name of an existing Azure Resource Group: enter
     +++@lab.CloudResourceGroup(ResourceGroup1).Name+++.
 The deployment take20-30 to deploy all resources.

+    >>Note : While the script is running, you can open the Azure portal in a new tab and capture the keys for the resources being created as per Task 2.
+Keep switching between the script tab and the second tab to capture the required information.

   +++./setup.sh+++

    ![A screenshot of a computer screen AI-generated content may be  incorrect.](./media/image5.png)